< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 That was not the end of the AC-47, however.
 In 1987, the Colombian government obtained the first two of four AC-47 conversions, each armed with three side-firing Browning 12.7-millimeter (0.50-caliber) machine guns, and a cockpit sight obtained from a Lockheed T-33.
 They were given the name "Fantasma (Phantom)", presumably in inspiration of the old "Spooky" name.
 One was lost in an accident.

 The Fantasmas proved effective, but had limitations -- one big problem being their age, the old radials being cantankerous to keep working, and not powerful enough to handle operations in high terrain; and also the fact that the only night-fighting capability they had was via parachute flares.
-That led to a substantial rethinking of the concept, as discussed below.
+That led to a substantial rethinking of the concept, as discussed later.

 BACK_TO_TOP